derekrodgers/derekrodgers/README.md

 ## Hi, I'm Derek!

 I'm a data scientist and analytics professional with eight years of experience across multiple subject matter areas.
-Most recently, I was creating [interactive dashboards for safety data in the construction industry](https://www.salussafety.io/reporting).
+Most recently, I was creating [interactive dashboards for the construction industry](https://www.salussafety.io/reporting).
 Currently, I'm finishing a [Master of Data Science at UBC](https://masterdatascience.ubc.ca/).

 For fun between classes, I've been working on an interactive dashboard for exploring Vancouver's Public Trees.
 [Check it out](https://databyderek.shinyapps.io/vancouver-trees-dashboard/)!